Disclaimer: Programme is subject to changes without notice.

 Global shifts, regional trade: Macroeconomics in motion

-This high-level session will focus on the forces shaping trade across Central and Eastern Europe.
-Leading economist(s) will discuss how inflation, interest rates and geopolitical developments are influencing trade flows, liquidity and risk appetite.
+This high-level session will focus on the forces shaping trade across Central and Eastern Europe, addressing how inflation, interest rates and geopolitical developments are influencing trade flows, liquidity and risk appetite.
 This session will provide a macroeconomic lens to understand the opportunities and challenges for trade finance in a rapidly evolving global landscape.
 Keynote Speaker:

 General Sir Patrick Sanders, Strategic Defence Advisor, Banco Santander